BulelaCool/AgriEnergyConnect/README.md

 # Agri-Energy Connect Platform

-Agri-Energy Connect is a role-based ASP.NET Core MVC web application that connects agricultural producers (Farmers) with energy service providers (Employees).
-Employees can register farmers, while farmers can log in to manage and track their product listings.
+Agri-Energy Connect is a web-based platform built with ASP.NET Core MVC that facilitates collaboration between agricultural producers (Farmers) and energy sector workers (Employees).
+The application supports secure, role-based access where Employees can create and manage Farmer accounts, while Farmers can log in to view and manage their own product listings.
+The system provides streamlined workflows for data entry, product tracking, and role-specific dashboards.
-This project is a prototype web application built with **ASP.NET Core MVC** and **Entity Framework Core**.
-It supports a role-based access system for two user roles: **Employees** and **Farmers**.

 ## Table of Contents